mclarenlabs/libs-mclaren-alpha/README.md

 * SampleToy (app) - capture a sample and play it with a keyboard Currently, there are the following ASK demonstration programs.

-And then there are collections of command-line tools.
+And then there are two collections of command-line tools.
 The list below require only the ALSA Sound Kit Library.

 * askpcmlist (tool) - list the PCM (sound) devices in the system
 * askseqlist (tool) - list the MIDI Sequencer devices in the system